sen-tou/stvbyr-tech/content/blog/how-to-use-a-specific-layout-for-an-article.md

     - hugo
 ---

-Sometimes you just want to use a unique template for a post or list.
+Sometimes you just want to use an unique template for a post or list.
 In hugo there is a template [lookup order](https://gohugo.io/templates/lookup-order/) in which the template files are getting loaded but you can also specify the exact template that you want.
 The hugo docs explain how [content organization](https://gohugo.io/content-management/organization/) works.

 ## Using Frontmatter Layout